Table of Contents

 Merriman’s Kaua’i, 2829 Ala Kalanikaumaka St, Koloa, Hawai’i 96756

-Now that you’ve got a roadmap of where to eat in Kaua’i for breakfast, lunch, and dinner, a quick pro tip for 2023: Keep an open mind and be patient, as business hours might be a bit inconsistent due to staffing challenges (which we’ve noticed happening in other destinations, too).
+Now that you’ve got a roadmap of Kauai best restaurants for breakfast, lunch, and dinner, a quick pro tip: be patient, as business hours might be a bit inconsistent due to staffing challenges (which we’ve noticed happening in other destinations, too).

 And when traveling in Kaua’i—and the other Hawaiian islands—we highly recommend pulling over to the side of the road if you notice locals selling some fresh fruit or smoked meats because chances are it’ll be delicious.